spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Once you have filled out all the required information, navigate to the top left side of the wizard screen and click on the **Actions** button **+**.
+When you have filled out all the required information, navigate to the top left side of the wizard screen and click on the **Actions** button **+**.
 Select the **Container Deployment** to add the final service layer, the UI.